 Luxembourg will give Paris and Milan a run for their money when it comes to fashionable people.
 Everybody was dressed well, not necessarily in the latest vogue but in elegantly put together pieces appropriate for the weather.
 The Dutch can learn a lot from Luxembourger when it comes to dressing nice.

 Like I said, we don’t have a plan nor a map, we just let our eyes and instincts find pretty little nooks for us.
 We wandered through the main shopping malls and as usual I had to stop at the bag stores, especially La Tanneur, the same store in Nantes France where I met a bag named Viktor.
 I did not find anything special so we continued strolling, saw funny and grand statues like that of Guillaume II and a little square with the first of the spring flowers blooming in their full beauty.

 After a while we got bored again.
 Somehow after seeing so many old European cities and living in one for almost four years now, they don’t charm me anymore.
 Maybe if I have a lot of money to shop in those high end stores housed in century-old buildings, I would have stayed a little longer but we all know they too expensive.

-So we drove out of the city and headed for Schengen, a small village in the south-east of the country where the borders of Luxembourg, Germany and France meet.
-This is also where the Schengen Agreement, an economic treaty between five countries (including Belgium and France) which was meant to abolish border control in trading.
+So we drove out of the city and headed for Schengen, a small village in the southeast of the country where the borders of Luxembourg, Germany and France meet.
+This is also where the Schengen Agreement was signed, an economic treaty between five countries (including Belgium and France) which was meant to abolish border control in trading.